-Building empathy with users and understanding their needs to come up with a clear service proposition Comparing different user personas to support strategic decision making and the definition of strategic priorities Facilitating the design of meaningful user experiences that take user needs into account at every single step User persona template food.
-For me, going out for dinner easily compares to performing research activities.
+Building empathy with users and understanding their needs to come up with a clear service proposition Comparing different user personas to support strategic decision making and the definition of strategic priorities Facilitating the design of meaningful user experiences that take user needs into account at every single step

+Marcus The curious connoisseur "I almost take a scientific interest in food.
+For me, going out for dinner easily compares to performing research activities."
 26, lives in Milan with his girlfriend.
 He recently graduated and works in an office He loves food and has always cultivated this passion through cooking courses and by reading about it every day.
 He dreams about being able to open his own restaurant one day.
-A Typical Day - Getting up and doing some workout - before heading to the office Reading the news and checking out - Spending the day at the office Planning the evening meal and getting the ingredients or planning to Key Drivers Desire for novelty - Interest in understanding 'how it is made' and discovering the stories of other people - Passion for odd food experience and openness to some risk Key Expectations - (in relation to food experiences) Authenticity - Sense of surprise - Friendliness How to build them User personas are typically the output of user research or other more indirect forms of research (e.g., interviewing stakeholders) aimed at gathering information around the user and their needs.
+A Typical Day \ Getting up and doing some workout before heading to the office \ Reading the news and checking out some interesting recipes \ Spending the day at the office \ Planning the evening meal and getting the ingredients or planning to dine out \ Desire for novelty \ Interest in understanding 'how it is made' and discovering the stories of other people \ Passion for odd food evnerience \ Authenticity \ Sense of surprise \ Friendliness Key Drivers and openness to some risk Key Expectations (in relation to food experiences) How to build them User personas are typically the output of user research or other more indirect forms of research (e.g., interviewing stakeholders) aimed at gathering information around the user and their needs.
 As such, the type of information that the team intends to display in the user persona should be defined up front, prior to conducting research.
 The creation of user personas relies on the comparison and clustering of insights coming from different research participants and their consolidation into a set of distinct and unique profiles.
 3.3 User journey map The user journey map (also called a user journey) is a step-by-step representation of how a user interacts with a service or system through its touchpoints and over time.
 It always takes the perspective of a specific type of user (it may also reflect the differences between user personas) and takes into account the entire timeline of the service, including the phases that occur before and after the interaction with the service.